freijn/InRoomCameraPresetControls-xapi/README.md

 # InRoomCameraPresetControls xapi
 <h2>Webex device InRoom Camera Preset Controls</h2>

-This script can store up to 8 camera presets.
+<p>This script can store up to 8 camera presets.</p>
-Presets will be assigned to the active camera and stores Pan Tilt Zoom and focus values.
+<p>Presets will be assigned to the active camera and stores Pan Tilt Zoom and focus values.</p>
-Additionally Focus, Brightness, White Balance can be manually set.
+<p>Additionally Focus, Brightness, White Balance can be manually set.</p>

 <p>My attempt to create a usable camera presets page.
 Created with a smile.</p>